 Mottainai is the feeling of regret when you lose something or have a waste.
-It can be used to repudiate material waste, but it can also refer to other people's attitudes and actions.
+It can be used to repudiate material waste but can also refer to the attitudes and actions of other people.

 Japan is an island nation with few natural resources.
-Traditionally, Japanese people are careful not to waste food and take care of the things they own.
-The word covers waste of any kind, even emotional and spiritual.
+Traditionally, the Japanese are careful not to waste food and to take care of the things they own.
+The word encompasses waste of any kind, even the emotional and spiritual.

 3. Ganbatte [がんばって]

-Ganbatte it is a word that can be translated as “do your best!”.
-It is the Japanese ethics of giving your all.
+Ganbatte is a word that can be translated as “do your best!”.
+It's the Japanese ethic of giving your all.
 In Japan, doing your best is highly respected.
-This explains why the Japanese enjoy working so much.
+This explains why the Japanese love to work so much.

 - Good luck!